Creating the Perfect Habitat for Your Lutino Cockatiel: A Guide

 Understanding the Lutino Mutation

 Lutino cockatiels are known for their beautiful yellow and white feathers, a result of the lutino gene which causes a lack of melanin, the pigment that gives color to the feathers.
-This mutation can be found in both males and females, with the males often displaying a brighter yellow hue.
+This mutation can be found in both males and females, with the males often displaying a bright yellow hue.
 Lutino coloration is the second cockatiel mutation after the pied version was established.
 The lutino mutation is different from albinism, which results in a completely white bird with red eyes.

 lutino cockatiel